 While the lack of special features doesn’t deem a VPN unworthy of love, having a lot of freedom to set up your connection can become the main selling point to an advanced user.

-In this regard, both VPNs have something to offer.
+In this regard, both privacy tools have something to offer.
 For example, PureVPN supports port forwarding while NordVPN has SmartDNS, special servers, and protection against malware-ridden websites.
 However, the latter is a bit more feature-rich of the two, and thus becomes the winner in this category.